ispc/ispc/docs/ispc.rst

 Macro definitions for LLVM version that ISPC is based on were added.
 Please, refer to `The Preprocessor`_ for more details.

+``--nocpp`` command line flag is deprecated and will be removed in future.

 Getting Started with ISPC
 =========================